Devyanshu/remote-for-Presentations/README.md

 # Remote for Presentations

-Remotely control presentations from another device, provided they are on the same network.
+Remotely control presentations from another device in the same network.

 ### How to use?
 - Clone the repository